Mesoscopic Observables of the Dilute Fermi Gas at Low Energy: Notation and Trial State

 \subsection{Construction of the Trial State}

-In this section we state the key proposition which implies \cref{thm:main}.
-It is based on the expansion of an explicit trial state constructed as in~\cite{GHNS24} to derive the ground state energy density up to the precision of the Huang--Yang formula.
-The construction applies three unitary transformations $R$, $T_1$, and $T_2$ to the vacuum vector $\Omega \in \cF_{\mathrm{f}}$. \paragraph{The particle--hole transformation $R$.} The unitary operator $R$ can be used to represent the non-interacting ground state.
-It is defined via two orthogonal projections $u,v:L^2(\Lambda, \mathbb{C}^2)\rightarrow L^2(\Lambda, \mathbb{C}^2)$ with integral kernels
+In this section we construct the trial state used in \cref{thm:main}, which is the one used in~\cite{GHNS24} to derive the ground state energy density up to Huang--Yang precision.
+The construction applies three unitary transformations $R$, $T_1$, and $T_2$ to the vacuum vector $\Omega \in \cF_{\mathrm{f}}$, so the final trial state is